godotengine/godot-docs/classes/class_@globalscope.rst

 - :ref:`RID<class_RID>` **rid_from_int64** **(** :ref:`int<class_int>` base **)**

-Create a RID from an int64.
+Creates a RID from a ``base``.
 This is used mainly from native extensions to build servers.

 ----